National Institute for Transportation and Communities

 Dozens of partners, including universities, utilities, governments, businessess, and nonprofit organizations have supported NITC projects with cash matches or in-kind assistance.

-The NITC program is a member of the Council of University Transportation Centers.
-CUTC provides a forum for universities and centers to interact with government and industry.
+NITC is a member of the Council of University Transportation Centers (CUTC), which provides a forum for universities and centers to interact with government and industry.

 Executive Committee